 Save on Early Rotary Printing Stamp Set

-America’s first Rotary stamps were printed in 1923.
-The printing press “rolled” the images onto the stamps, making the printing process simpler and quicker.
-The stamps in this set are among the earliest printed by this method, making them important additions to your collection.
+America’s first Rotary stamps were printed in 1915.
+The printing press “rolled” the images onto the stamps, making the printing process simpler and quicker than with a flat plate press.
+The stamps in this set are among the earliest sheet stamps printed by this method, making them important additions to your collection.

 Perfecting Perforations on Rotary Stamps

 When the Bureau began printing sheets on the rotary press, they found 11 gauge perforations were too fine, causing the stamps to separate prematurely.
 This resulted in the perforations being changed back to 10 gauge perforations, which had first been used in 1915.
 Once again, objections were raised, and the Bureau began looking for a way to perforate the stamps so they were strong enough to resist premature separation, yet fine enough to be separated without difficulty.
 The solution was found in a compromise that resulted in a new perforation – the 10 1/2 gauge.